 The Terms and Conditions may be amended in certain circumstances, in each case with the required consent of a defined majority of the Noteholders.
 The Terms and Conditions contain provisions for the Issuer to convene Noteholders' meetings or initiate written procedures for the Noteholders to consider and vote upon matters affecting the interests of the Noteholders generally.
 Resolutions passed at such Noteholders' meetings or in written procedures will bind all Noteholders, including Noteholders who did not attend and vote at the relevant Noteholders' meeting or in the relevant written procedure as well as Noteholders who voted against the requisite majority.
-This may result in financial losses, among other things, to all Noteholders, including those who did not attend and vote at the relevant meeting or in the relevant written procedure and Noteholders who voted against the requisite majority.
+This may result in financial losses, among other things, to all Noteholders, including those who did not attend and vote at the relevant written procedure and Noteholders who voted against the requisite majority.
+This may result in financial losses, among other things, to all Noteholders, including those who did not attend and vote at the relevant written procedure and Noteholders who voted against the requisite majority.